 Traffic counts at the existing site driveways were conducted on April 30, 2019 to quantify the peak-hour trips generated by the existing uses (see Appendix A).
 Based on the driveway counts, the existing uses on site generate 0 trips during the AM peak hour and 16 trips during the PM peak hour.
-These trips were deducted from the estimated number of trips generated by the proposed new residential development, which results in a net increase of 34 daily trips with 8 more trips in the AM peak hour and 7 fewer trips in the PM peak hour.
+These trips were deducted from the estimated number of trips generated by the proposed new residential development, which results in a net increase of 72 daily trips with 10 more trips in the AM peak hour and 4 fewer trips in the PM peak hour.
 The project trip generation estimates are presented in Table 4.
-Since the proposed project would add fewer than 50 new daily trips, a full transportation impact analysis is not required per the Los Altos General Plan's Circulation Element.
+Since the proposed project would add more than 50 new daily trips, a full transportation impact analysis was conducted per the Los Altos General Plan's Circulation Element.